mever-team/memetector/docs/environment.md

 # memetector environment
-In order to run the files that use text detection (vpu.py, text.py), you need to build the environment of TextFuseNet through the guidelines in https://github.com/ying09/TextFuseNet.
-For the rest (model training & results) you can use the following environment:
+In order to run the files that use text detection (vpu.py, text.py), you need to build the environment of [TextFuseNet](https://github.com/ying09/TextFuseNet) through the guidelines provided [here](https://github.com/ying09/TextFuseNet/blob/master/step-by-step%20installation.txt).
+Please clone the TextFuseNet repo in memetector folder.
+If you choose another directory you should also update the base_dir variable in vpu.py and text.py.
+For the rest scripts (pertinent to model training & results) you can build and use the following environment:
 ```
 conda create -n memetector python=3.8
 conda activate memetector